macaroni-os/macaroni-site/site/content/docs/getting-started.md

 #### Download the Macaroni ISO

-Macaroni OS ISOs can be downloaded from [Funtoo CDN](https://images.macaronios.org/mottainai/macaroni-iso/).
+Macaroni OS ISOs can be downloaded from [Cloudflare CDN](https://images.macaronios.org/mottainai/macaroni-iso/).
+At the moment the ISOs and LXD images bigger aren't cached by our CDN profile so could slow the download.
+I hope to resolve soon this issue.

 All of the ISOs use [Calamares](https://calamares.io/docs/users-guide/) as Installer.